vapier/ncompress/README.md

 - The /bin/sh under Ultrix can't handle ${var:-str} so use ksh for the build script.

-- If there are any problems with the libary functions definitions in compress42.c define NOFUNCDEF (-DNOFUNCDEF=1) to disable the definitions.
+- If there are any problems with the library function definitions in compress42.c define NOFUNCDEF (-DNOFUNCDEF=1) to disable the definitions.
   IBM AIX (RS/6000) uses a different definitions of open(), define -D_IBMRT=1 to disable the open() definition.

-- The output if (N)compress 4.2 is not exactly the same as compress 4.0 because of differente table reset point.
+- The output if (N)compress 4.2 is not exactly the same as compress 4.0 because of different table reset point.
 The output of (N)compress 4.2 is 100% compatible with compress 4.0

 - Some systems has performance problems with reads bigger than BUFSIZ (The read a head function is not working as expected).
 For those system use the default BSIZE input buffer size.

-- (N)compress can by slower on small files (<10Kb) because of a greate table reset overhead.
-Use cpio or tar to make 1 bigger file if posible, it is faster and also gives a beter compression ratio most of the time.
+- (N)compress can by slower on small files (<10Kb) because of a great table reset overhead.
+Use cpio or tar to make 1 bigger file if possible, it is faster and also gives a better compression ratio most of the time.

-- (N)compress is slower in vax systems because of removing some undocumented inline asembler.
+- (N)compress is slower in vax systems because of removing some undocumented inline assembler.

 - files compressed on a large machine with more bits than allowed by a version of compress on a smaller machine cannot be decompressed!
 Use the "-b12" flag to generate a file on a large machine that can be uncompressed on a 16-bit machine.

 - compatibility with compress 3.0 has not been tested in the 4.2 release of